Sukhoi Su-57: Cockpit

 The Su-57 has a glass cockpit with no analogue gauges; information is displayed on two 38 cm main multi-functional LCD displays similar to the arrangement of the Su-35S.
 Supplementing the primary display is a smaller multi-functional display and digital control panel.
 The cockpit has a wide-angle (30° by 22°) head-up display (HUD).
 Primary controls are the joystick and a pair of throttles, with all major functions controlled with hands on throttle and stick (HOTAS).
 The aircraft uses a two-piece canopy, with the aft section sliding forward and locking into place.
 The canopy is treated with metallized coatings to reduce the aircraft's radar signature.
+The Su-57 integrated computer system at Chip "1890VM8Ya" – FGU FSC NIISI (in Russian).

 The aircraft uses the NPP Zvezda K-36D-5 ejection seat and the SOZhE-50 life support system, which comprises the anti-g and oxygen generating system.
-The pilot is equipped with ZSh-10B helmet which mounts the NSTsI-50 digital display system, which enhances pilot situational awareness through pupil tracking and allows engagement of targets at high angles off-boresight.
+The pilot is equipped with a ZSh-10B helmet which mounts the NSTsI-50 digital display system, which enhances pilot situational awareness through pupil tracking and allows engagement of targets at high angles off-boresight.
 The 30 kg oxygen generating system provides the pilot with unlimited oxygen supply.
 The life support system enables pilots to perform 9-g maneuvers for up to 30 seconds at a time, while the ejection seat and the new PPK-7 flight suit allows safe ejection at altitudes from 0 to 20000 m and instrument airspeeds from 0 to 1300 km/h; the system also includes a survival kit to assist the pilot after ejection.